kanidm/kanidm/book/src/developers/designs/repl_future_considerations.rst

         (002, B): [x, ...]
     ]

-Now, Server B now connects to A and supplies it's changes.
+Now, Server B now connects to A and supplies its changes.
 Since the changes on B happen *before* the changes on A, the CID slots between the existing changes (and an update resolution would take place, which is out of scope of this part of the design).